WHAT IS ARIEL?

 HOW MUCH DOES ARIEL COST?

 Upon joining Ariel there is a one-off registration fee of £25, this price includes an Ariel T Shirt in either red or black depending on which age range group the student is to be placed.
 Group sessions are then charged as follows: Hamlet group costs £5.45 per session, Ariel Prospero, Orsino and Tempest groups cost £18.00 per session.
-Each of these amounts are payable by monthly standing order after the first month of joining Ariel, with cash or chequepayments being made for sessions up until this date, (sibling discounts are only available within the Ariel, Prospero, Orsino and Tempest groups).
+Each of these amounts are payable by monthly direct debits after the first month of joining Ariel, with cash or chequepayments being made for sessions up until this date, (sibling discounts are only available within the Ariel, Prospero, Orsino and Tempest groups).
 Othello group costs £6.50 per session and is paid for on a week by week basis.

 WHAT SHOULD MY CHILD WEAR TO ARIEL?

 Students are required to wear a uniform on Saturday sessions as well as at our Showcases, to outside events, or anywhere where they are representing Ariel.
 This uniform for all ages and groups consists of full-length plain black trousers, track-suit bottoms or leggings (no jeans please), the Ariel red or black T shirt, and either black dance/jazz shoes or similar suitable soft soled black trainers.
 Students can also wear a black or red Ariel sweatshirt or their own plain black or red jumper.
 In addition we ask that students should not wear Jewellery and that long hair is tied back with black or red accessories.
 The Ariel T shirts, sweatshirts and some footwear can be ordered and purchased through each Academies' administration staff.